 Amsterdam’s high costs stem from its immense popularity, limited space, and strict regulations on tourism development.
+In 2026, the city has seen further price increases due to a significant hike in VAT for accommodation and a record-high tourist tax.
 However, the city’s unique canal-lined streets, world-class museums, and vibrant culture offer exceptional experiences that many travelers find worth the expense.
 With strategic planning using the tips in this guide, you can experience Amsterdam’s magic without emptying your wallet.

 When asking “is Amsterdam expensive to visit,” it’s important to understand that costs in Amsterdam are significantly higher than the European average.
 The city consistently ranks among the top 10 most expensive in Western Europe, with prices comparable to Paris and London in many categories.